Guscode/GLStyleNet_TF2_Video/README.md

 # GLStyleNet_TF2_Video

+### Self-assigned project:

+__State-of-the-Art Style Transfer on Video__

+With inspiration in Erik A. Frandsen’s drawings of bike races (see figure 6), I set out to create my favorite bike racing moment on video with Erik A. Frandsen’s style, utilizing the strengths of technology to create a cultural output, that would not be possible without it.
+The assignment consists of incorporating video stylization in a state-of-the-art style-transfer method.

+__General Information__

 This repo includes an updated version of [GLStyleNet](https://github.com/EndyWon/GLStyleNet) (Wang et al., 2018).

 Paper: [GLStyleNet: Higher Quality Style Transfer Combining Global and Local Pyramid Features](https://arxiv.org/abs/1811.07260)